goauthentik/authentik/website/blog/2023-11-15-how-wireguard-makes-zero-trust-acheivable/item.md

 When the zero trust model emerged, it had clear advantages, and many security experts agreed on its value.
 But practical realities meant that many organizations couldn’t adopt it.

-At the time, when many enterprises were still shiftingware software to the cloud and before remote work became truly normal, many organizations thought perimeter-based security worked well enough.
+At the time, when many enterprises were still shifting software to the cloud and before remote work became truly normal, many organizations thought perimeter-based security worked well enough.
 Leaders could read a Forrester paper on zero trust, find it interesting, and agree in theory but not feel compelled to rebuild their entire security system.

 Security concerns already suffer from a “But it won’t happen to me” effect, and the prospect of making a huge investment for the sake of an abstract benefit (the ROI of _not_ getting a breach, maybe) was hard to calculate.